 During the programme

-In the Creative Business study programme you acquire up-to-date knowledge and skills in creative thinking, human-centered design, relevant technologies, and business savviness, and develop into cultural savvy global professionals.
+In the Creative Business study programme you acquire up-to-date knowledge and skills in creative thinking, human-centred design, relevant technologies and business savviness.
+You'll become a cultural savvy global professional.
 Marketing and Media are important business domains.
-You will develop skills to come up with innovative solutions for creative industries, media, and global organizations that embrace creative innovation.
+You will develop skills to come up with innovative solutions for creative industries, media, and global organisations that embrace creative innovation.
 You can also start your own business.

 Content of the creative Business programme

 Creative Business prepares you for the creative industry, but also for all the other industries that embrace creative innovation - such as Health, Education, Government and Business Services.

 You will develop a deep understanding of business and customers.
 You learn to use both empathy and creativity to develop new concepts and strategies.
 Furthermore, you learn how to communicate these concepts and strategies to organisations, stakeholders and media.
 Through a truly global learning context students gain experience with international and cross-cultural collaboration.

 Important topics in the study programme are marketing, cultural diversity, consumer behaviour, creativity, humanity, technology, business models, branding, culture, media, entrepreneurship, professional identity, multiple electives (such as Artificial Intelligence, Circular innovation and Growth hacking), various research approaches and a graduation project.

 In your first year, you explore the foundations of international creative business together with your fellow students.
 You focus on marketing, professional onboarding, research skills and innovations in the creative business field.
 Important approaches such as agile working and design thinking are introduced, you learn the basics of collaboration and get acquainted with project work.

 - Block A & B: Innovations of Creative Business, Creative Lab, Collaborative Studio, Effective Communications, Professional Onboarding